JoNoToPo/COMP-1510-Term-Project-Rewrite/README.md

 1. If you type or rw, ra, rs, or rd and enter that will create a wall if you do it again it will replace the wall with a floor (I don't know why everyone seems to have trouble with that)
-2. If it's too hard to track where things are because of the distortion caused by rewriting, rewrite immediately after you create the wall in order to remove all the distortion effect
+2. If it's too hard to track where things are because of the distortion caused by rewriting, rewrite immediately after you create the wall in order to remove all the distortion effect.
+3. the visual change caused by rewriting doesn't change their actual location on the grid.
-3. If you are having trouble with mobs blocking your path, rewrite the walls twice to create a path around them.
+4. If you are having trouble with mobs blocking your path, rewrite the walls twice to create a path around them.
-4. You can rewrite bullets as they fly towards you.
+5. You can rewrite bullets as they fly towards you.
-5. if you are having trouble with the final boss stay still outside his range and keep rewriting in his general. direction.
+6. if you are having trouble with the final boss stay still outside his range and keep rewriting in his general. direction.
 He will eventually walk into your range and you will.